 It’s rare a party can say they’ve achieved their main goal, but UKIP did that with the successful “Leave” vote in the 2016 EU Referendum.
-Due to the lack of an intellectual base, they’ve been unable to set out a coherent policy vision other than a populist anti-immigration and anti-foreigner platform.
-With the election of Gareth Bennett as leader on August 10th 2018, the party (unofficially) re-adopted its long-standing policy to abolish the Welsh Assembly and return Wales to direct rule from London.
+Due to the lack of an intellectual base, they’ve been unable to set out a coherent policy vision beyond a populist anti-immigration and anti-foreigner platform.
+In August 2018, the party re-adopted its policy to abolish the Welsh Assembly and return Wales to direct rule from London.
 They’re no longer an official party group in the Senedd, having been reduced from an original group of seven AMs elected in 2016 to just one.

 - 42. Neil Hamilton (Mid & West Wales)